 Client agrees to:

-- Take reasonable steps to mitigate any losses or damages resulting from Company's breach or non-performance
+• Steps are taken to mitigate any losses or damages resulting from Company's breach or non-performance

-- Cooperate with Company in investigating and resolving any claims or disputes
+• Cooperation is given to Company in investigating and resolving any claims or disputes

 10. Indemnification